Bodhi42/TextRecognitionDataGenerator/README.md

 ![28](samples/28.jpg "1")

 ## Create images with Japanese text

 It is simple!
 Just do `trdg -l ja -c 1000 -w 5`!

 Output

 ![29](samples/29.jpg "2")

+## Create images with Russian text

+It is simple!
+Just do `trdg -l ru -c 1000 -w 5`!
+Make sure to supply a font that supports Cyrillic via `--font_dir` or by placing it in `trdg/fonts/ru`.

 ## Add new fonts